Today's score

 Stay ahead of ticks in Big Stone Gap

-The TickZone app (coming soon) alerts you when Big Stone Gap's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Big Stone Gap's risk spikes, so protection happens before the bite.